Tormak9970/bash-shortcuts/defaults/guides/Overview.md

 ### Table of Contents
  - Overview
    - General overview of the plugin and guides. **You are here**
- - Adding Shortcuts
-   - Guide on the process of creating a shortcut.
- - Editing Shortcuts
+ - Managing Shortcuts
-   - Guide on the process of editing and deleting a shortcut.
+   - Guide on the process of adding, editing, and removing shortcuts.
  - Custom Scripts
    - Guide and tips for writing scripts to run.
  - Background Tasks